Thermal Area Law for Lattice Bosons: Introduction

-There has recently been a surge of interest in bosonic lattice systems and related models for two main reasons: (i) The Hamiltonians can be experimentally fine-tuned for cold atoms in optical lattices \cite{ultracold_gases_review}, which makes them promising platform for quantum simulation and quantum engineering, see also \cite{childs2014bose}, and (ii) in many cases the standard techniques of quantum information theory fail (including the derivations of the thermal area law) because of the unbounded interactions.
+There has recently been a surge of interest in bosonic lattice systems and related models for three main reasons: (i) The Hamiltonians can be experimentally fine-tuned for cold atoms in optical lattices \cite{ultracold_gases_review}, which makes them promising platform for quantum simulation and quantum engineering, see also \cite{childs2014bose}. (ii) Bosonic encoding can be used in quantum information processing which can provide multiple advantages over finite-dimensional discrete-variable (DV) codes \cite{bosonic_coding,qec}. (iii) In many cases the standard techniques of quantum information theory fail (including the derivations of the thermal area law) because of the unbounded interactions.

 Area laws for non-interacting bosons were considered in \cite{cramer2006correlations,cramer2006entanglement,cramer2007statistics}, but the case of interacting bosons, including the paradigmatic Bose-Hubbard model proved elusive to rigorous analysis.
 A partly numerical investigation was given in \cite{bh_es1} with a focus on the phase transition from Mott insulator to superfluid by analogy with other symmetry breaking transitions \cite{bh_es2,bh_es3,bh_es4}.
 Recently, Abrahamsen et al.\ rigorously proved an area law for gapped ground states of 1D bosonic lattice Hamiltonians in \cite{abrahamsen2022entanglement} by using a truncation of the local Hilbert spaces and a quantum number tail bound from \cite{tong2021provably}.
 Their work only concerns the zero temperature case and leaves open the positive temperature case.